codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 ### Listing ids of secrets

-You can list all credentials ids by listing the `$JENKINS_HOME/credentials.xml` file.
+You can list all credentials ids by reading the `$JENKINS_HOME/credentials.xml` file.

 Code: